boost-ext/sml/doc/tutorial.md

 auto state  = "idle"_s;
 ```

-Howerver, please notice that above solution is a non-standard extension for Clang/GCC.
+However, please notice that above solution is a non-standard extension for Clang/GCC.

 `msm-lite` states cannot have data as data is injected directly into guards/actions instead.